How is sound measured?

 Hydrophones are specially designed for underwater use.
 They are normally encased in a rubber boot to provide protection from seawater.
 Hydrophones can be mounted in several different ways.
 They can be attached to a boat, towed, or placed in a fixed position underwater.

-It is fairly simple to build a basic hydrophone.
+It is actually fairly simple to build a basic hydrophone.
+Please visit the DOSITS Resources section to learn how to build a hydrophone.

 Additional Links on DOSITS